StampdIO/stampd-api-call-php/README.md

 ## Instructions

 - Set the variables at the top of the file
-- Run the PHP script
+- Run the PHP script `php apitest.php`

 ## Documentation